jihoonakang/pyBaram_xccels/doc/src/developer_guide.rst

 Start
 -----
-``pyBaram`` can be executed with the command `pybaram` which is linked to ``__main__.py``.
-For `run` or `restart` modes, the command calls `process_common` in :mod:`pybaram.api.simulation`.
-Here, integrator object is initiated and `run` method is called to conduct simulation.
+``pyBaram`` can be executed using the command `pybaram` which is linked to ``__main__.py``.
+In `run` or `restart` modes, the command calls `process_common` in the :mod:`pybaram.api.simulation`. module.
+Here, the integrator object is initiated, and the run method is called to conduct the simulation.

 Integrators
 -----------
-Integrator object conducts time integration of the discretized equations.
-When ``integrator`` initiated, it invokes `system` class in the :mod:`pybaram.solvers` module to compute the right-hand side term of FVM.
-In addition, plugins are invoked by this integrator object for post-processing.
+The Integrator object conducts time integration of the discretized equations.
+When the ``integrator`` is initiated, it invokes the `system` class in the :mod:`pybaram.solvers` module to compute the right-hand side term of the FVM.
+Additionally, plugins are invoked by this integrator object for post-processing.

-``pybaram`` can conduct both steady and unsteady simulations and they are implemented in :mod:`pybaram.integrators.steady` and :mod:`pybaram.integrators.unsteady`, respectively.
-Here, `construct_stage` method generates the kernels for time integration.
-For unsteady simulation, explicit Runge-Kutta schemes can be applied, which is implemented as below.
+``pybaram`` can conduct both steady and unsteady simulations, and they are implemented in the :mod:`pybaram.integrators.steady` and the :mod:`pybaram.integrators.unsteady` modules, respectively.
+Here, the `construct_stage` method generates the kernels for time integration.
+For unsteady simulation, explicit Runge-Kutta schemes can be applied, as implemented below.

 .. admonition:: TVD-RK3
    :class: dropdown